asinoai/officehelper/documentation.md

                 helper.CurrentPosition = new CellRef("C3");

-                //the template xlsx should contains the named range "header"; use the command "insert"/"name". helper.InsertRange("header");
+                //the template xlsx should contain the named range "header"; use the command "insert"/"name". helper.InsertRange("header");

                 //the template xlsx should contains the named range "sample1";